The NFL Competition Committee

 • Chris Grier – general manager, Miami Dolphins

-• John Mara – president, CEO and owner, NY Giants
+• John Mara – president, CEO and owner, New York Giants

 • Sean McDermott – head coach, Buffalo Bills